MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 Mobile threat defense capabilities are now available to Defender for Business customers who have opted in to receive [preview](mdb-preview.md) features.
 With these capabilities, users can download the Microsoft Defender app from Google Play or the Apple App Store, sign in, and complete onboarding steps.

 > [!TIP]
-> Make sure that users have downloaded an app, such as the Microsoft Authenticator app, on their device and have registered their device with their work or school account for Microsoft 365.
+> Make sure that users have downloaded the Microsoft Authenticator app on their device, and have registered their device using their work or school account for Microsoft 365.

 | Device | Procedure |
 |:---|:---|
 | Android | 1.
 On the device, go to the Google Play store.<br/><br/>2.
 Search for the Microsoft Defender app. <br/><br/>3.
 On the app page, scroll down and select **Join the beta** > **Join**.<br/><br/>4.
 Wait for the process to complete.
 It might up to a few hours for the process of joining the beta program to complete.
 You'll see text that says, “Joining the beta…”<br/><br/>5.
 After you have enrolled into the beta, verify that the beta version of the app looks like `1.0.xxxx.0201`, and then install the app.<br/><br/>6.
 Open the app, sign in, and complete the onboarding process. |
 | iOS | 1.
 On the devie, go to the Apple App Store. <br/><br/>2.
 Search for the Microsoft Defender app.<br/><br/>3.
 Sign into the app and install it. <br/><br/>4.
 Agree to the terms of use to continue. <br/><br/>5.
 Allow the Microsoft Defender app to set up a VPN connection and add VPN configurations. <br/><br/>6.
 Choose whether to allow notifications (such as alerts).  |

+After you have onboarded mobile devices using the Microsoft Defender app, proceed to [run a phishing test on a device](#run-a-phishing-test-on-a-device).

 ### Use Microsoft Intune